 It tickles, but not more than a regular pedicure does.
 The fish scrape their mouths against your skin in order to pick up any loose debris.
 I had only signed up for a 10 minute treatment (it was getting late) but my feet did feel ever so slightly cleaner.
 At times there were close to 50 or more doctor fish circling each foot.
 I lost count, actually.

-Fish Spas Are Illegal in The United States
+Fish Spas Are Illegal in the United States

 As you might imagine, there are sanitary concerns.
 Ambitious spa owners have attempted to bring the fish spa pedicure to the United States but they’ve been shut down.
 Think about it this way, the fish eat your dead skin and excrete it (and who knows what else) out in the same tank your feet are dangling in.
 Not to mention, they’re noshing on the feet of multiple people.
 Another belief is that in some spas the fish are starved in order to incentivize them to perform pedicures.
 I can’t imagine at some of these spas that there is any time for that as so many people circle through–which also means overall complaints must be low.